bsouhaib/qf-tpp/README.md

 # Learning Quantile Functions for Temporal Point Processes with Recurrent Neural Splines

-Python/Pytorch implementation of the paper "Learning Quantile Functions for Temporal Point Processes with Recurrent Neural Splines" (@ AISTATS 2022)
+Python/Pytorch implementation of the paper "Learning Quantile Functions for Temporal Point Processes with Recurrent Neural Splines", Souhaib Ben Taieb (@ AISTATS 2022)

 ## Cite
 Please cite our paper if you use the code in your own work